omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Then this is the constant product model defined in Uniswap[2].
 It also models the ranged liquidity in V3.

 Derivatives in the above expansion can be calculated from the trading data around the point.
 Trading data includes orders posted and ranged liquidity deposited.
 We are now able to calculate the liquidity around any point(at any price).

+### properties of local invariant model

+TO DO(Ben, Carmack):

+1. Curvature measures how quickly the price changes.
+2. Liquidity and orders determines the curvature.
+3. Global (covers all price space) expression of the curve for all token pairs is unknown, and may not exist.
+4. Arbitragers help prices go around fair values.
+5. We should carefully calculate the parameters, to obtain lower slipage.

 ## signing an order